The Beatles– 50thAnniversary

 The lush orchestrated lullaby ‘Goodnight’ was written by John for his young son Julian and is beautifully sung by Ringo.

 Yer Blues– Although there is a trace of sarcasm in his performance, we can tell that John’s feelings are frighteningly real.
 John summed up this song years later:

 “Although it was very beautiful, and I was meditating about eight hours a day, I was writing the most miserable songs on Earth.
 In ‘Yer Blues,’ when I wrote, ‘I’m so lonely I want to die,’ I’m not kidding.
 That’s how I felt.”

 THE BLUES: PAUL

 Helter Skelter – This was Paul’s concept in response to Pete Townsend’s exclamation that The Who’s upcoming record would be the “dirtiest, loudest song ever.”
-Wouldn’t we all love to hear the 27-minute version?!
-Despite being about a fairground roller-coaster, the lyrics were distorted in the mind of Charles Manson, which led to the infamous California murders in August of 1969.
+John and Paul swap instruments on this one.
+Despite being about a fairground roller-coaster, the lyrics were misread in the mind of Charles Manson, which led to the infamous California murders in August of 1969.
 This effectively ended the summer of love and the innocent 1960s as we knew it.

 THE BLUES: GEORGE

 While My Guitar Gently Weeps – Thisphilosophical and meditative Harrison song began as an acoustic ballad, but George later decided to bring in his hired gun, Eric Clapton, whose guitar solo blew everyone away.

 THE ROCKERS: JOHN